RohanNayaks/fakenews_classifier-sentimental-analysis-machine-learning/README.md

 - Multinomial with hyper parameters

-- Will be applying neural networks soon , until then try to improve the code.(RNN and LSTM)
+Will be applying neural networks soon(RNN and LSTM) , until then try different things and improve the code.